01-edu/public/subjects/tell-me-vip/README.md

 ### Instructions

-Create a `tell-me-vip.mjs` script that filters the guests who actually answered 'YES' to your invitation before rendering the precious output list.
+Create a `tell-me-vip.mjs` script that filters the guests who actually answered 'YES' to your invitation, and save this list in a `vip.txt` file.

 ### Notions